IAEF Summit 2026 · Cape Town, South Africa

 About the Human Capacity Corridor

 The India-Africa Human Capacity Corridor is a bilateral platform designed to bring catalytic effect to India-Africa economic and investment initiatives.
-It connects entrepreneurial ecosystems and co-creates the talent infrastructure both regions need for long-term growth in Education, Skilling, Employability and Entrepreneurship.
+It connects entrepreneurial ecosystems and co-creates the talent infrastructure both regions need for long-term growth in Education, Skilling, Employability and Entrepreneurship, in this era of rapid technological advancements, particularly in artificial intelligence, that are transforming economies and governance.

 The African Union's Agenda 2063 places education and skills transformation at the heart of its long-run development strategy, calling explicitly for a Skills Revolution underpinned by Science, Technology and Innovation.
 UNESCO's continental education strategy (CESA 16-25) reinforces this by linking skills development directly to SDG4 priorities.